 Prompt Injection is a Weakness, not a Vulnerability

-What is Prompt Injection?
+What Is Prompt Injection?

 Prompt injection occurs when someone manipulates input to a language model to alter its behavior in unintended ways—whether by injecting malicious instructions or bypassing established controls.
 The challenge lies in defining what “unintended” actually means, as developers and end users often have different intentions for how an LLM should function.

-The Challenge: Natural Language Ambiguity
+The Challenge in Robustly Addressing Prompt Injections: Natural Language Ambiguity

 The challenge in determining intention is that there is inherent ambiguity in natural language.
 For example, take a look at this sentence:

-He saw her duck
+He saw her duck.

 For example, let’s say that an AI Agent is prompt injected into installing a malicious dependency.
 Can you definitively prove that the end user didn’t want this action?
 The lack of a domain-specific language for LLM interactions (comparable to programming languages) makes intent verification fundamentally intractable.